OdayMansour/OdayMansour/README.md

 I am a computer engineer with experience in cloud technologies and the financial industry.
 I grew up in Lebanon and graduated from the American University of Beirut in 2012.

-I live in London with my fiancée and our cat.
+I live in London with my fiancée and our two cats.
 I like music, code, and weight-lifting.

 ## Where I've worked: